A Survey on Deep Learning-based Single Image Crowd Counting: Network Design, Loss Function and Supervisory Signal: Deep Neural Network Design

 \subsection{Encoder-Decoder Architecture}

 The Encoder-decoder model is proposed to align the resolution of the produced density map with the input image.
-As shown in Fig.~\ref{fig:ed}, the encoder-decoder network consists an encoder and a decoder: an encoder network takes the input image and output high-level features, which hold the information and represents the input; a decoder network takes the features from the encoder and generate high-resolution density map.
+As shown in Fig.~\ref{fig:network} (b), the encoder-decoder network consists an encoder and a decoder: an encoder network takes the input image and output high-level features, which hold the information and represents the input; a decoder network takes the features from the encoder and generate high-resolution density map.
+The encoder gradually downsamples the image resolution with convolutional or pooling layers, and the decoder progressively upsamples the feature maps from the encoder with deconvolutional layers or interpolations.
+The skip connections are applied on the feature maps from the encoder and decoder respectively.

-Recently, many CNN-based crowd counting approaches are following encoder-decoder structure (see, for examples, \cite{zhang2019attentional, jiang2019crowd, cao2018scale, liu2018crowd}).
+Some of the deep learning-based crowd counting approaches are following the encoder-decoder structure in recent years (see, for examples, \cite{zhang2019attentional, jiang2019crowd, cao2018scale, liu2018crowd, song2021choose, chen2020scale, thanasutives2021encoder, ding2020crowd}).
 SANet~\cite{cao2018scale} proposed a novel encoder-decoder network, called scale aggregation Network, which achieves accurate and efficient crowd estimation.
 The decoder generates high-resolution density maps with a set of transposed convolutions.
 Furthermore, encoder-decoder based architecture can significantly reduce the number of parameters compared with other architectures due to the downsample operations in the encoder.
 However, such architecture has not addressed the scale variation problem and has not considered the local and global contextual information.